Kongra Star: Agricultural Projects

 Kongreya Star has created agricultural cooperatives in which women alone are responsible for all the agricultural labor (e.g. cultivation and harvesting).
 All the work is done organically, without synthesized materials and by hand.
 Profits from the farms are distributed equally among members of the cooperative.
-In Hassakeh, 15 thousand arces of land have been dedicated to these women's agricultural cooperatives, as well as 4 thousand in Qamishli, and hundreds of women have found jobs there.
+In Hassakeh, 15 thousand acres of land have been dedicated to these women's agricultural cooperatives, as well as 4 thousand in Qamishli, and hundreds of women have found jobs there.